-From this centralized description, it is possible to derive the routing tables used by the hardware interconnect components to decode the VCI address, and route the VCI packets to the proper VCI target.
+From this centralized description, it is possible to derive the Routing Tables used by the hardware interconnect components to decode the VCI address, and route the VCI packets to the proper VCI target.
+It is also possible to derive the Cacheability Table used by the cache controllers to determine cached & uncached addresses.